 What does it measure?
-A&T's debt service burden as a percentage of its and other capital market participants, evaluates A&T's relative cost of borrowing to its overall expenditures and provides a measure of A&T's budgetary flexibility expenses
+A&T's debt service burden as a percentage of its total expenses, which is used as the denominator because it is typically more stable than revenues Why is it tracked?
+The ratio, which is widely tracked by rating agencies and other capital market participants, evaluates A&T's relative cost of borrowing to its overall expenditures and provides a measure of A&T's budgetary flexibility How is it calculated?
+Annual debt service divided by annual operating expenses Policy Ratio: Not to exceed 3.50%